Fec16/advprog-modul6/README.md

 - If the request is not for the root path, it responds with a status line `HTTP/1.1 404 NOT FOUND` then sends the content of a file named `404.html` to the client.

 ![Commit 3 screen capture](/assets/images/commit3.png)

+### Commit 4 Reflection Notes
+The modified `handle_connection` function, extends the functionality of the server to handle a special case where if the client requests `GET /sleep HTTP/1.1`, the server sleeps for 5 seconds before responding with the content of `hello.html`.

+- So if the received path is `/sleep`, then the program will sleep for 5 seconds.
+Afterward, the server proceeds to generate a response with the status line `HTTP/1.1 200 OK` and serves the file `hello.html` as its displayed content.
+- This delay demonstrates how server response time can affect user experience, especially in scenarios where multiple users may simultaneously access the website.
+Introducing response delays is certainly not desirable as it forces people to wait before accessing the content.